 Irrespective of the nature of your UMAPS plans, your application should contain a clear statement of the following, so your application can be evaluated effectively by the UMAPS selection committee:

-Your specific goals for the four to six month period of the program.
+Your specific goals for the five-month period of the program.
 What do you hope to gain from your participation in the program?
 Many applicants will be continuing or completing research they have already begun.
 Others may start on a new research project.
 Still others may want to use the time to gain additional skills needed to conduct their research.

 What specific outcomes do you anticipate?
 If you intend to begin a new area of research, explain how much of the topic you will be able to cover at U-M and how you would complete the work once back at your home institution.